ady1981/core-kbt/README.md

 * AI functions for fast creation and use of information processing functions via LLM, with a structured response
 * database for YAML/JSON entities in file representation: fast and convenient data entry for AI processing, convenient editing of entities before and after AI processing
-* if the JSON schema for YAML/JSON entities is not enough, to deepen knowledge to solve the problem, a consistent development of a domain ontology is needed for this task: you can use a ready-made top-level ontology as a base for creating a domain ontology: see [ontology-kb-classes/_all.yaml](elementary%2Fontology-kb-classes%2F_all.yaml)
+* if the JSON schema for YAML/JSON entities is not enough, to deepen knowledge to solve the problem, a consistent development of a domain ontology is needed for this task: you can use a ready-made top level ontology as a base for creating a domain ontology: see [ontology-kb-classes/_all.yaml](elementary%2Fontology-kb-classes%2F_all.yaml)
 * development of domain knowledge base trajectories: YAML/JSON entities and the state of the knowledge base are stored as files in git, which makes it convenient to mutate the values of knowledge base entities through git branching for further optimization and search for the best state of the knowledge base
 * you can configure the CI pipeline for the git repository with the launch of the AI function server: as a result, you will get a convenient cycle of AI function development and domain knowledge base support
 * persistent processes for convenient implementation of processing logic, processing planning, caching responses from external services and debugging.